Counting integral points on symmetric varieties with applications to arithmetic statistics: Computations of local densities

 \section{Computations of local densities}

-This section is devoted to computing the local densities required to deduce Theorems~\ref{first main} and~\ref{first main2} from Theorems~\ref{second main real} and~\ref{second main complex}, as well as to deducing the theoretical averages claimed in Table~\ref{fig-tabs}.
+This section is devoted to computing the local densities required to deduce Theorems~\ref{first main} and~\ref{first main2} from Theorems~\ref{second main real} and~\ref{second main complex}.
 In \S\ref{sec-maxsuff}, we determine the local density of maximal binary cubic forms, as well as the local density of sufficiently-ramified forms among the maximal ones.
 In \S\ref{sec-distdensities}, we compute the density of forms in an acceptable family above which there is an \mbox{integral $\Delta$-distinguished orbit.}